 Clearly this method uses information both in the drift and diffusion functions.
 Denote the resulting estimate by $\hat{\alpha}2$.
+Note that this estimator is equivalent to the MLE of the discretized model via the Euler approximation.

 The third method was proposed by Hutton and Nelson (1986).
 It uses mainly information in the drift function and is based on maximization of the following logarithmic quasi-likelihood function